Market: Job-board scrapers · Source: Apify Store · Edition: 2026-Q1

 3. sovereigntaylor/wellfound-scraper — 45 users, free.
 The cheapest option; the only free actor in the Wellfound top tier.
 Demand likely driven by price, not feature depth.

-Google Jobs — 16 actors, 324 30d users
+16 actors · 324 30d users

 1. johnvc/Google-Jobs-Scraper — 160 users, pay-per-event.
 Clear leader by a 4x margin.
 Sells on configurability (“enterprise-grade flexibility, comprehensive customization”).
 Given Google Jobs itself is an aggregator, flexibility is a real axis here.